 As a general rule, a thicker vinyl will provide more stability and comfort underfoot.
 So if you are looking for flooring to refresh your low traffic bedroom, a thinner vinyl plank flooring will work great for you.
 For areas that have more traffic and usage, such as entryways and hallways, you will want to choose thicker floor.

 Another factor that may impact your decision is the flooring and door heights in adjoining rooms.
 You may need to choose a certain height for doors to close, or to minimize gaps between other types of flooring.

 Types of Vinyl Plank Flooring

 The type of vinyl plank flooring will also play a role in the thickness.
 With new advances in the vinyl industry, there are several types of vinyl floors that will impact your decision when it comes to thickness and durability.
-There are basic LVT’s and there are new, engineered vinyls.
-Floors with an engineered rigid core construction will have a more dimensionally stable core than a standard LVT.
+The main types of planks you will see are standard LVT’s, glue down planks, and engineered vinyl.

 Vinyl Thicknesses for Each Type of Subfloor